2008 New York Giants season: Week 8: at Pittsburgh Steelers

 Coming off their home win over the 49ers, the Giants flew to Heinz Field for a Week 8 interconference duel with the Pittsburgh Steelers.
-In the first quarter, New York trailed early as Steelers RB Mewelde Moore got a 32-yard TD run.
-The G-Men would respond with kicker John Carney getting a 26-yard field goal.
+In the first quarter, New York trailed early as Steelers running back Mewelde Moore got a 32-yard touchdown run.
+The Giants would respond with kicker John Carney getting a 26-yard field goal.
 In the second quarter, the Giants took the lead as Carney got a 35-yard and a 25-yard field goal.

-In the third quarter, Pittsburgh regained the lead with QB Ben Roethlisberger completing a 65-yard TD pass to WR Nate Washington.
+In the third quarter, Pittsburgh regained the lead with quarterback Ben Roethlisberger completing a 65-yard touchdown pass to wide receiver Nate Washington.
 In the fourth quarter, New York pulled within two points as Carney nailed a 24-yard field goal.
-Afterwards, the Giants tied the game as LB James Harrison (who took over the Steelers' long snapper position after their normal long snapper Greg Warren was injured during the game) accidentally snapped the ball high over punter Mitch Berger and it rolled into the back of the endzone for a safety.
-Afterwards, New York finished its rally as QB Eli Manning completed a 2-yard TD pass to TE Kevin Boss.
+Afterwards, the Giants tied the game as linebacker James Harrison (who took over the Steelers' long snapper position after their normal long snapper Greg Warren was injured during the game) accidentally snapped the ball high over punter Mitch Berger and it rolled into the back of the endzone for a safety.
+Afterwards, New York finished its rally as quarterback Eli Manning completed a 2-yard touchdown pass to tight end Kevin Boss.

 With the win, the Giants improved to 6–1.